Enter Highway Number(s)

 The written agreement between the local agency and the railroad should include the following where applicable:

 The local agency enters into its own easement agreement with the railroad to secure the necessary rights of way.
-When necessary, these agreements shall be completed prior to Right of Way certification, and certified as part of that document prior to submission to the DOR.
+When necessary, these agreements shall be completed prior to Right of Way certification, and certified as part of that document prior to submission to the DRMT.

 As soon as possible, the local agency and railroad shall furnish to the other the railroad plans of proposed work.
 The plans should show the following, as appropriate to each entity:

-If no action of any kind has occurred on a project over a period of six months after the NTP, Caltrans will request review of the project progress from the Railroad and/or local agency.
+If no action of any kind has occurred on a project over a period of three months after the NTP, Caltrans will request review of the project progress from the Railroad and/or local agency.
 This information is needed to ensure timely project delivery.
 If the project is experiencing significant delays, the agreement may be canceled so that the funds can be programmed on other projects.

-If any increase in cost or need of a time extension is anticipated, it should be immediately brought to the attention of the DOR for a review of the justification of the cost increase and/or schedule change, before expiration of the agreement.
+If any increase in project cost or need of a time extension is anticipated, it should be immediately brought to the attention of the DRMT for a review of the justification of the cost increase and/or schedule change, before expiration of the agreement.
 This must be done before expenditures are incurred in excess of the contract amount.
-If this increase in cost and/or schedule change is adequately justified and approved by the DOR, a new Service Contract Supplement will be initiated, followed by a NTP.
+If this increase in cost and/or schedule change is adequately justified and approved by the DRMT, a new Service Contract Supplement will be initiated, followed by a NTP.
 A copy of the Service Contract Supplement for cost increase and/or time extension will be provided to the local agency and/or railroad company.

 Federal directives require that the results of safety improvements be evaluated three years after the project is completed.
 Each project listed must have a before-and-after evaluation.
 Safety deficiencies corrected by this program largely justifies the prioritizing methods and future funding.
 This evaluation is contained in the annual Highway Safety Improvement Plan (HSIP) report, compiled by the CPUC and Caltrans and submitted to FHWA.